ew-b/ewb-archive/content/posts/podcast-recs.md

 **Genre/themes:** NSFW books, comedy, non-fiction, talk show

-**Status:** Complete (?)
+**Status:** Complete/stopped releasing.

 **CW:** Discusses niche kinks and sexual topics that might not be suitable for everyone.

 Reviewing $1 erotic romance novels on Amazon, queer, sex and kink positive content.
 Really cool how they cover how erotic content should be written.
+They interview Chuck Tingle at somepoint too.

 ### [The After Disaster Podcast](https://open.spotify.com/show/7esqnANQ5PqZaH02D77Ybq?si=agZ-co0LQG2QVQeBlvckYw)